Dec.23/2011

 Jan.21/2002

-I decided to change the design of my plain ole site which hadn't changed
+I decided to change the design of my plain ole site which hadn't changed much since about 1995.

 Today I got started.